tjmahr/tjmahr.github.io/_posts/2017-07-10-tibble-package-tour.md

 #> #   v <int>, w <int>, x <int>, y <int>, z <int>
 ```

-We can "transpose" the printing with `glimpse()` to see a few values from every
+We can transpose the printing with `glimpse()` to see a few values from every
 column.
 Once again, just enough data is shown to fill the width of the output
 console.